Anthropic’s new paper was the highlight of the day:

 Ingenious Initiatives and Ingenious Inquiries: The mention of an enigmatic 120B model left the community eager but inquisitive, reflected in a single confirmation by

-but lacking detail.
+@decruzbut lacking detail.
 Curiosity also piqued over Nous Mixtral, suggesting a deeper dive into comparative model analysis within the AI sphere. -

 LLM Leaderboard Legitimacy: Debates arose on the veracity of open LLM leaderboards with

-steered the conversation towards practical advice on fine-tuning or merging LLMs for lower-end hardware specs. -
+@admiral_snowadvocating for a more comprehensive and inclusive comparison platform.
+Meanwhile, users like@lukestanleysteered the conversation towards practical advice on fine-tuning or merging LLMs for lower-end hardware specs. -

 Frankenmerge Frontiers: The ascendancy of Frankenmerge techniques evoked spirited discussions on their origins, their impacts on model efficacy, and their credit attribution among community members like